lyteword/kjv/revelation/chapter-16.md

 <sup>1</sup> And I heard a great voice out of the temple saying to the seven angels, Go your ways, and pour out the vials of the wrath of God upon the earth.

-<sup>2</sup> And the first went, and poured out his vial upon the earth; and there fell a noisome and grievous sore upon the men which had the mark of the beast, and upon them which worshipped his image.
+<sup>2</sup> And the first went, and poured out his vial upon the earth; and there fell a noisome and grievous sore upon the men which had the mark of the beast, and *upon* them which worshipped his image.

-<sup>3</sup> And the second angel poured out his vial upon the sea; and it became as the blood of a dead man: and every living soul died in the sea.
+<sup>3</sup> And the second angel poured out his vial upon the sea; and it became as the blood of a dead *man*: and every living soul died in the sea.

 <sup>4</sup> And the third angel poured out his vial upon the rivers and fountains of waters; and they became blood.